Dhanush17raj/Dhanush17raj/README.md

 - 👋 Hi, I’m @Dhanush17raj
-- 👀 I’m interested in ML
+- 👀 I’m interested in ML and AI
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning DL
 - 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me : dhanush17raj@gmail.com